-The Jesse M. Unruh Building Renovation Project could include new irrigation and water supply infrastructure as well as a new SMUD electric vault at the project site.
-Trenching to install the pipeline connection between the building and the main would occur in compliance with best management practices (BMPs) set forth in the Stormwater Quality Design Manual for the Sacramento Region the potential environmental effects of construction activities have been evaluated throughout the EIR, as they are included in the project.
+The Gregory Bateson Building Renovation Project would include new irrigation and water supply infrastructure at the project site.
+Trenching to install the pipeline connection between the building and the main would occur incompliance with Best Management Practices (BMPs) set forth in the Stormwater Quality Design Manual for the Sacramento Region.
 No additional new or expanded infrastructure beyond those already identified for the project would be required.
 This impact would be less than significant.

-The Jesse M. Unruh Building has existing water supply, wastewater, stormwater, and electric infrastructure in place.
-However, the building is in need of a new metered irrigation service line west of the building, a new fire-water service connection line, replacement of the wastewater line from the building, and potentially, a new SMUD electric vault (Zorch pers. comm.
+The Gregory Bateson Building has existing water supply, wastewater, stormwater, and electric infrastructure in place.
+However, the building is in need of a new metered irrigation service line to the west of the building, a new fire-water service connection line, and reconnection to existing electric infrastructure.
+No issues have been reported with existing wastewater and stormwater infrastructure at the project site (Zorch pers. comm.
 2019).

-These improvements would be implemented as part of the renovation project, and would require trenching, installation of pipes, and associated water and energy infrastructure at the building.
+These improvements would be implemented as part of the renovation project, and would require trenching, installation of pipes, and associated infrastructure at the building.
 Trenching would occur in compliance with Best Management Practices (BMPs) set forth in the Stormwater Quality Design Manual for the Sacramento Region and the potential environmental effects of construction activities have been evaluated throughout the EIR, as they are included in the project.

 Project construction could potentially interrupt utility services to existing land uses if there was inadvertent damage to existing infrastructure or the need to reroute existing lines.
 DGS would coordinate with utility providers throughout the design and construction process, as necessary, to ensure minimal disruption of utility services and minimal inconvenience to existing utility customers.
-In addition, DGS would obtain encroachment permits from the City of Sacramento Department of Public Works before ground disturbing activities or improvements within City rights-of-way, which would prevent potential damage to existing utility lines and provide adequate coordination for any required interim rerouting, thus avoiding the potential for interruption of existing utility service.
+In addition, DGS would obtain encroachment permits from the City of Sacramento Department of Public Works before ground disturbing activities or improvements within City rights-of-way, which would prevent the potential for damage to existing utility lines and provide adequate coordination for any required interim rerouting, thus avoiding the potential for interruption of existing utility service.